-Points Mobility Score 11-15 Points Agency has no existing curb space policy, ordinance, program, plan, or inventory, or they have not been updated in more than 5 years.
-For Reviewer 6-10 Points Agency completed some inventory or curb space planning, and project sponsor provides comprehensive justification for the need for additional planning.
+Points Mobility Score 11-15 Points Agency has no existing policy, ordinance, program, plan, or assessment, or they have not been updated in more than 5 years.
+For Reviewer Only 6-10 Points Agency completed some planning related to permitted uses, and project sponsor provides comprehensive justification for the need for additional planning.
 Proposed project area is not included in any previous planning work.
-For Reviewer Only 0-5 Points Agency has updated policy or plans related to curb space or mobility management, and/or presents limited justification to support the need for more planning.
+For Reviewer Only 0-5 Points Agency has updated policy or plans related to permitted uses, and/or presents limited justification to support the need for more planning.
 Proposed project area is included in previous planning work.
 For Reviewer Only b.
-Describe the state of the curb in your jurisdiction and the project area.
+Describe the state of the curb in the project area and its impact on permitted uses.
 What infrastructure currently exists?
 What policies or programs currently exist and how are they insufficient to achieve desired outcomes?
-How will this project support sustainable mobility and best practices in curb space management?
+How will this project evaluate permitted uses to improve safety and ensure equitable curb access?
 (Applicant may attach maps or photos but they are not required).